OWASP Threat Modeling Project

 Benefits

-Done right, threat modeling provides a clear “line of sight” across a project that justifies security efforts.
+Done right, threat modeling provides visibility across a project that helps justify and support security efforts.
 The threat model allows security decisions to be made rationally, with all the information on the table.
-The alternative is to make knee-jerk security decisions with no support.
-The threat modeling process naturally produces an assurance argument that can be used to explain and defend the security of an application.
+The alternative is to make ad-hoc security decisions with no support in real data, scenarios and outcomes.
+The threat modeling process naturally produces an assurance argument, or artifact, that can be used to explain and defend the security of an application.
 An assurance argument starts with a few high level claims, and justifies them with either sub-claims or evidence.

 Application Threat Modeling